glennhenry/cs-notes/docs/deep-learning/15-diffusion-model/diffusion-model.md

    ![Forward diffusion and reverse diffusion using U-Net](./diffusion-process.png)
     Source : https://medium.com/@steinsfu/diffusion-model-clearly-explained-cd331bd41166, https://youtu.be/J87hffSMB60?si=_iCGv-rnh_sXt_dL&t=352 (with modification)

-3. **Conditioning** : The model also takes a conditional input such as text, it will be encoded or converted into lower-dimensional representation, this can be done using [transformers encoders](/deep-learning/transformers/transformers-architecture#encoder).
+3. **Conditioning** : The model also takes a conditional input such as text, it will be encoded or converted into lower-dimensional representation, this can be done using [transformers encoders](/deep-learning/transformers/transformers-architecture#encoder) or [CLIP text encoder](#contrastive-language-image-pre-training-clip).

    The integration with conditional input is incorporated in two ways :